yiziz/docs/docs/guide/backend/configuration/index.md

 ### Using React?

 Enable this option is enabled when using React to ensure things work correctly.
+Ensure you install the `@vitejs/plugin-react-refresh` Vite plugin too which ensures HMR works correctly.

 **Key:** `using.react`<br>
 **Type:** `Boolean`<br>